Lineage

 }

 The actor_key shows who directly invoked.
 The root_principal shows who originally delegated authority.
-The client_reference_id ties the invocation back to the broader workflow.
+The task_id groups this invocation with all other invocations for the same task.
+The parent_invocation_id shows which prior invocation triggered this one.

 Lineage across services